 - Becoming a member of the SMPA (Swiss Music Promoters Association) in view of implementing legislation to outlaw the black market.

 How not to become a victim of fraudulent ticket touts?

 Buy your tickets uniquely from official, authorised sales points.
 More and more professional ticket resellers and touts have discovered a lucrative activity by buying tickets from official sources and then selling them on at much higher prices.
 This harms the interests of artists, organisers and the public.
 In order to avoid the risk of paying excessive prices and buying fake tickets, we strongly recommend that you only buy your tickets from official, authorised sales outlets and never from so-called secondary ticket sales outlets such as Alltickets, Viagogo, Onlineticketsshop, Worldticketshop, Vienna Ticketoffice, Ticketbande, Ebay, Ricardo and others.

 You will find further information on this subject on the site of Swiss Music Promoters Association (SMPA).

 How many tickets are sold on the black market?

 According to some rumours, half the tickets for Paléo are sold on the back market with the complicity of the festival organisers.
 This is completely unfounded and untrue.
 Paléo is not involved in any way whatsoever with the black market and condemns such activities in the strongest possible terms.
-The organisation has looked into the matter and estimates that the number of tickets on sale on auction sites runs into several hundred (about 500 for one of the recent editions of the Festival) out of 200,000 tickets put on sale.
-This represents 0.25% of all tickets.
+The organisation has looked into the matter and estimates that the number of tickets on sale on auction sites runs into several hundred out of 200,000 tickets put on sale.
+This represents less than 1% of all tickets.

 Why not use a system of named tickets?